Semulia/vagrant-magento2dev/README.md

  - Gulp 3.9.1

  ## HOW TO USE
- Change configs in _config.yaml_ file:
+ Change configs in _vagrant/config.yaml_ file:
  - hostname
  - private_ip